GunaPalanivel/Resume_Guide_Overleaf/Guna's_Resume/README.md

 ## 📚 Overview

-- 📋The resume is structured into a single column, encompassing information about my education, links to professional profiles, a list of skills, work experience, courses, training, and notable projects.
+- 📋This resume is structured into a single column, encompassing information about my education, links to professional profiles, a list of skills, work experience, courses, training, and notable projects.

 ## 🌟 Features